- Doctors & Departments

 - Research & Innovation

 10-year-old Salvador Ramos was thrilled to represent all the kids at Children’s Hospital Colorado to announce the results of the KidsVote.
 Ramos has asthma and knows that second-hand smoke makes him really sick.
-When asked how he felt about taxing tobacco, he said, “I think smoking is very bad for you, and 91 percent of children at Children’s Hospital Colorado agree with me.
+When asked how he felt about taxing tobacco, he said, “I think smoking is very bad for you, and 91% of children at Children’s Hospital Colorado agree with me.
 Vote yes for Amendment 72.”

 Specifically, the ballots asked, “Smoking is dangerous.
 Do you think we should help keep kids from starting to smoke?
 Cigarettes cause cancer and heart disease.
 Kids in Colorado smoke seven million packs of cigarettes every year.
 We know if the state of Colorado charges more when people buy cigarettes, it helps to keep kids from starting to smoke.
 With the extra money, our state could help give more people the health care they need.
 Do you think we should charge more?”